MomirMilutinovic/keyboard-acoustic-side-channel-attack-coatnet/README.md

 This repo contains an implementation of the paper [A Practical Deep Learning-Based Acoustic Side Channel Attack on Keyboards](https://arxiv.org/pdf/2308.01074).

-The implementation of CoAtNet, and the training of the model is in `keyboard-side-channel.ipynb`, while the algorithm for isolating keystrokes from recordings is implmented in `isolate_key_presses.py`.
+The implementation of CoAtNet and the training of the model is in `keyboard-side-channel.ipynb`, while the algorithm for isolating keystrokes from recordings is implemented in `isolate_key_presses.py`.

 # `isolate_key_presses.py` usage
 ```
 python isolate_key_presses.py <path to recording> <number of keystrokes>
-    --init_treshold <initial energy treshold for detecting keystrokes>
+    --init_treshold <initial energy threshold for detecting keystrokes>
-    --step <inital step by which to change the energy treshold>
+    --step < initial step by which to change the energy treshold>
     --prefix <path to the directory where the isolated keystrokes will be stored>
 ```